lxc0205/Hyper-CURD/README.md

 # Hyper-CURD

-This is a UIC version of HyperIQA.
+This is the code of Hyper-CURD.
 Only for experiment for personal use.

 ## Dependencies